SunOS-Linux/SunOS-Installer/README (Advance).md

 # Installation Steps

-Here we go...

-## Boot Arch from the USB Drive
+## Boot Sun from the USB Drive

 Hold F12 (or whatever key is used on your system) during startup to access startup menu.
-Select the USB drive and boot into Arch.
+Select the USB drive and boot into Sun/OS.

 ----

 ## Establish an Internet Connection

-The most reliable way is to use a wired connection, as Arch is setup by default to connect to DHCP.
+The most reliable way is to use a wired connection, as Sun/OS is setup by default to connect to DHCP.
 However, you can usually get WiFi working by running:

     $   wifi-menu